tfabris/BlueGigaEmpeg/README.txt

  - Make sure the "Get Device Type" button works, and shows your device information for your WT32i chip.

- - Have it upgrade your chip with the most recent WT32i file among the unzipped files.
+ - Select the options to upgrade your chip with the most recent WT32i file among the unzipped files.
 The full path is: iWRAP_Firmware_Releases
         Firmware
          DFU